WilliamThomas72/WilliamThomas72/README.md

 - 👋 Hi, I’m @WilliamThomas72
-- 👀 I’m interested in ... learning coding fundamentals.
+- 👀 I’m interested in ... learning webdev fundamentals.
 - 🌱 I’m currently learning ... the basics of HTML, CSS, and Javascript.
 - 💞️ I’m looking to collaborate on ... nothing yet!
 I need to learn more first!
 - 📫 How to reach me ... will update this soon.